adrnabrm/cecs-427-final-project/README.md

 pip install -r requirements.txt
 ```
 make separate files pls :p
+## Main idea:
+Do Twitch streamer communities exhibit echo-chamber–like behavior, and how does this differ across language groups?

 ## TODO:
 - Compute metrics for each graph:
    * Nodes, edges [DONE BY ADRIAN]